InverseScope: Scalable Activation Inversion for Interpreting Large Language Models: Abstract

 \section{Abstract}

 Understanding the internal representations of large language models (LLMs) is a central challenge in interpretability research.
-Existing feature interpretability methods often rely on strong assumptions about the structure of representations that may not hold in practice.
+Existing feature interpretability methods often rely on strong structural assumptions—such as linearity or sparsity—that may not hold in practice.
 In this work, we introduce InverseScope, an assumption-light and scalable framework for interpreting neural activations via input inversion.
-Given a target activation, we define a distribution over inputs that generate similar activations and analyze this distribution to infer the encoded features.
-To address the inefficiency of sampling in high-dimensional spaces, we propose a novel conditional generation architecture that significantly improves sample efficiency compared to previous methods.
-We further introduce a quantitative evaluation protocol that tests interpretability hypotheses using feature consistency rate computed over the sampled inputs.
-InverseScope scales inversion-based interpretability methods to larger models and practical tasks, enabling systematic and quantitative analysis of internal representations in real-world LLMs.
+Given a target activation, InverseScope characterizes its encoded information by generating natural-language inputs that produce nearby activations, grounding abstract internal states in concrete language.
+To overcome the prohibitive cost of sampling in high-dimensional activation spaces, we propose a novel control-layer conditioning architecture that substantially improves sample efficiency compared to prior token-prepending approaches.
+We demonstrate that InverseScope reveals rich geometric structure in LLM representation spaces, including sentence-level linear analogies.
+The framework scales to state-of-the-art open-source models of up to 14B parameters and generalizes to out-of-distribution inputs, enabling systematic analysis of activation neighborhoods.